ramzi2003/landing_page_photography/README.md

 # landing_page_photography.github.io

-This is a sample landing page for a portfolio.
+This is a front-end sample landing page for a portfolio.
 The projects does not represents my entire skills, rather it shows the ability of making such projects.